a-regmi/offtrail_tales/README.md

 # offtrail_tales

-Analyze GPX/KMZ data to track and extract insights from personal trail records which can include but not limited to skiing, mountain biking, running, hiking, etc.
+Analyze GPX data to track and extract meaningful insights from personal trail records—whether skiing, mountain biking, running, hiking, or logging laps and runs.
+Designed to analyze performance across diverse activities, uncover patterns in terrain usage, track progress over time, and deliver a deeper understanding of outdoor experiences through detailed metrics and visualizations.